vruusmann/openscoring.io/_posts/2020-03-08-sklearn_date_datetime_pmml.md

 The `sklearn2pmml` package provides domain decorators and transformers for working with pre-processed temporal values.

 Domain decorators are meant for declaring the type and behaviour of individual features.
-They were discussed in full detail in an earlier blog post about [extending Scikit-Learn with feature specifications]({% post_url 2020-02-23-sklearn_feature_specification_pmml %}).
+They were discussed in detail in an earlier blog post about [extending Scikit-Learn with feature specifications]({% post_url 2020-02-23-sklearn_feature_specification_pmml %}).

 The `sklearn2pmml.decoration` module provides three domain decorators: